dotlang/language/README.md

 #Package Manager

 The package manager is a separate utility which helps you package, publish, install and deploy packages (Like `maven` or `dub`).

+#Decisions to make
+? - Maybe we provide default value for template arguments.
+? - should we have something like `Object` in Java or `void*` in C++?
+So that we can implement a `printf` method.